deniscraciungabriel/Hasteglary/README.md

 - Author
 - ISBN code
 - Date added to the library
-- Date of deletion (if deleted)
+- Owner
 - Plot
 - Number of complete readings

 The user is instead identified by:
-- Name
-- Surname
+- Username
-- Email
+- Password

 ## Technical specifications
 The application consists of a server part (BE) and a client part (FE).